I will never recommend something I’ve not personally used.

 Journaling with the Bullet Journal

-I’ve been bullet journaling for about a year now, and the only journal I love is the one straight from the Bullet Journal website.
+I’ve dabbled in bullet journaling and the only journal I love is the one straight from the Bullet Journal website.
 It’s technically a Leuchtturm1917 executive-sized notebook, but the ones made by Bullet Journal come with an extra bookmark (for three total), an index, a built-in Future Log, and tips at the back.

-They also tend to lay flat when opened, instead of the pages trying to flip when you don’t want them to.
+They also lay flat when opened, instead of the pages trying to flip when you don’t want them to.

 My favorite part about the BuJo is how customizable it is.
 If I don’t like the way a habit tracker looks then I can change it next month.
 I can experiment with different weekly & monthly layouts, and put in all sorts of other trackers, like the Marvel movies in chronological order and weight loss logs.